adamkrogh/goodreads-dotnet/README.md

 - topic.create — Create a new topic via OAuth.
 - topic.group_folder — Get list of topics in a group's folder.
-- topic.show — Get info about a topic by id.
 - topic.unread_group — Get a list of topics with unread comments.

 There are methods who can't be called without additional credentials.

 - list.book — Get the listopia lists for a given book.
 - work.editions — See all editions by work.

-### Deprecated

-API methods that Goodreads has deprecated, however library covers them as well.

-- fanship.create — Become fan of an author.
-- fanship.destroy — Stop being fan of an author.
-- fanship.show — Show fanship information.

 ### Bugs